 Freedom From Addiction offers intervention training to prepare family members and loved ones for successful interventions.
 Our expertise in this procedure will help you help your loved one as stress-free as possible.
 We can guide you through the process, and even act as the intervener ourselves.

 Ultimately, Freedom From Addiction’s goal is to help you create an intervention setting where you can communicate to your loved one suffering from addiction the love, concern and strength that is surrounding them at this time in their life.

-If you believe your loved one requires an intervention in Toronto, contact us today.
+If you believe your loved one requires an intervention, contact us today.